History of Renton River Days

 In the summer of 1986, the first Renton River Days featured activities in Liberty Park, pony rides, food, music, a sidewalk sale and a kick-off banquet.
 Once it debuted, the festival continued to grow and evolve with the changes in the community.
 After a few years, Kids’ Day was added and quickly became a festival favorite.
 Eventually, other popular events like Art in the Park (now The Art Market), the Senior Day Picnic, Renton Annual Art Show, Sam Chastain Memorial Golf Tournament, Chalk Art Contest, and Rotary Club’s Rubber Ducky Derby were added.
 However, not all the additions to Renton River Days have stood the test of time.
 The festival once had a bike race and its own beauty competition that offered scholarship prizes.

-After 25-plus years, Renton River Days has become a fixture in our community.
+After 30-plus years, Renton River Days has become a fixture in our community.
 Each year it brings together thousands of neighbors and friends for an incredible experience.
-Just as businesses supported Frontier Days in the 1930s, nearly 100 businesses contribute to the success of Renton River Days today, including IKEA, a company that has been the Title Sponsor since 1998.
+Just as businesses supported Frontier Days in the 1930s, nearly 100 businesses contribute to the success of Renton River Days.